-At the end of 2015, the initial results of the Phase II MELODY study with macitentan became available.
-MELODY was a prospective, multicenter, double-blind, randomized, placebo-controlled, parallel-group, 12-week study to evaluate the safety and tolerability of Macitentan in subjects with combined prE- and post-capiLlary pulmOnary hypertension (CpcPH) due to left ventricular DYsfunction.
-In the exploratory Phase II study, macitentan was generally well tolerated in this Group 2 pulmonary hypertension patient population with heart failure.
+At the end of 2015, the initial results of the Phase II MELODY study (Macitentan in subjects with combined prE- and post-capiLlary pulmOnary hypertension due to left ventricular DYsfunction) became available.
+MELODY was a prospective, multicenter, double-blind, randomized, placebo-controlled, parallel-group, 12-week study to evaluate the safety and tolerability of macitentan in patients with combined pre- and post-capillary pulmonary hypertension (CpcPH).
+In this exploratory study, macitentan was generally well tolerated in the Group 2 pulmonary hypertension patient population with heart failure.
 In addition, encouraging hemodynamic effects were observed.
-The company will now fully evaluate the data and, together with the results of the current Phase II study with a new endothelin receptor antagonist (ERA), make a decision on the future development strategy of Actelion's ERAs beyond PAH.
+The company is now fully evaluating the data and, together with the results of the current Phase II study with a new ERA, will make a decision on the future development strategy of Actelion's ERAs beyond PAH.

 Macitentan has been studied in SERAPHIN, a multicenter, double-blind, placebo-controlled, parallel-group, event-driven, Phase III outcome study in 742 patients with symptomatic PAH, who were randomized to three treatment groups (placebo [N = 250], 3 mg [N = 250] or 10 mg [N = 242] of macitentan once daily), to assess the long-term effect on morbidity or mortality.

-Treatment with macitentan 10 mg resulted in a 45% risk reduction (hazard ratio [HR] 0.55; 97.5% CI: 0.39 to 0.76; logrank p < 0.0001) of the composite morbidity-mortality endpoint up to EOT when compared to placebo.
+Treatment with macitentan 10 mg resulted in a 45% risk reduction (hazard ratio [HR] 0.55; 97.5% CI: 0.39 to 0.76; logrank p < 0.0001) of the composite morbidity-mortality endpoint up to end of treatment (EOT) when compared to placebo.
 The treatment effect was established early and was sustained.
-In patients already on background therapy for PAH treatment with macitentan 10mg resulted in a 38% risk reduction (HR 0.62; 97.5% CI: 0.43 to 0.8; logrank p=0.0094) of the composite morbidity-mortality endpoint compared to placebo.
+In patients already on background therapy for PAH treatment with macitentan 10 mg resulted in a 38% risk reduction (HR 0.62; 97.5% CI: 0.43 to 0.8; logrank p=0.0094) of the composite morbidity-mortality endpoint compared to placebo.

 The risk of PAH related death or hospitalization for PAH up to EOT was reduced by 50% (HR 0.50; 97.5% CI: 0.34 to 0.75; logrank p < 0.0001) in patients receiving macitentan 10 mg (50 events) compared to placebo.